Protecting coherence from the environment via Stark many-body localization in a Quantum-Dot Simulator: Results

 The oscillatory transverse auto-correlation $\langle S_{r/2}^{x}(t), S_{r/2}^{x} \rangle$ in Fig.\ref{Fig:autocorrelation} indicates the presence of a persistent coherence in the spin-phonon system.
-To analyze the physical origin of the coherence we further analyze the role of Stark field gradient.
-We now show, within the model $H$, how SMBL can be used to obtain a dynamical {\sl $\ell-$bit} that is protected against the environment.
+To analyze the physical origin of the coherence, we further analyze the role of the Stark field gradient.
+We now show that within the model $H$, how SMBL can be used to obtain a dynamical {\sl $\ell-$bit} would be protected against the environment.
 The field gradient induces these $\ell-$bits, which for the full Hamiltonian should be composed of operators that are combinations of the basis operators, viz., $\lbrace I, S_{j}^{+}, S_{j}^{-}, S_{j}^{z} \rbrace$.